newbloomwon/MichaelChablerL2/README.md

 Discografy is built for true music lovers—those who crave discovery, not just background noise.
 Unlike algorithm-driven platforms, Discografy puts human curators at the center, letting genre experts and influencers share their taste and build loyal followings.
 Fans discover emerging artists through curated "crates" and a high-friction, intentional discovery engine that rewards active listening.
 The platform’s business model is rooted in exclusivity: artists can offer new releases first on Discografy for higher royalties, while curators drive organic growth by bringing their audiences.
 With a focus on taste leadership, community, and real music, Discografy aims to reshape how people find and value new sounds.

 ### 3. punkt_project (Punkt)
+Problem: How to guard against network intrusions.
+Solution: This is a clone of Splunk, except it has a design that makes office work enjoyable.

 ![Punkt screenshot](./screenshots/Punkt.png)

 **Solution Overview:**